mvdnbrk/laravel-mix-docs/css-preprocessors.md

 }
 ```

-> As an added bonus, when you disable url processing, your Webpack Sass compilation and extraction can compile far more quickly.
+> {tip} As an added bonus, when you disable url processing, your Webpack Sass compilation and extraction can compile far more quickly.

 ### PostCSS Plugins